kenspirit/ai-dep-graph-builder/README.md

 - Sample VSCode extension that calls RESTful API provided by Sample Project.
   - Under directory `ai-buddy`.

+- MCP Server which retrieves Code Dependency from configured GraphDB based on provided code component.
+  - `mcp-server.js`.

 ## Usage

+### ArcadeDB

+Start up DB through `download_start_arcadedb.bat` or `download_start_arcadedb.sh` to download and startup the ArcadeDB.
+JDK 17 or above must exist.
+Log file will be directed to `arcadedb.log`.

+After startup, can access [ArcadeDB Studio](http://192.168.56.1:2480/) with `root/playwithdata`.
+Please create a database, such as named `code` for below usage.

 ### Configuration